ChrisBentley/WebCrawler/README.md

 Parsing the html for links ended up being easier than I expected by using BeautifulSoup and then it was just a case of catching a few outliers and making sure to not add them to the list of links.

 I found that there is a robots.txt file that should be respected where possible.
 I wrote my own methods to download and parse this robots.txt file but then found that Python had it's own class for parsing it in the standard library so I used that class instead. (wasted some time there!)

+I then worked on extracting the static assets from the html.
+I found that I needed to extract images, js scripts and links with certain relative urls.